-Proposed Plan
+The Proposed Plan

-The plan is prepared in accordance with accounting principles generally accepted in the United States of America on a modified accrual basis, but also includes adjustments for cash basis accounting.
-Comparative amounts for the fiscal year ended March 31, 2009 were derived from the Corporation's audited financial statements, copies of which were previously delivered to and approved by the Board.
+The Proposed Plan is prepared in accordance with accounting principles generally accepted in the United States of America on a modified accrual basis, but also includes adjustments for cash basis accounting.
+Comparative amounts for the fiscal year ended March 31, 2013 were derived from the Corporation's audited financial statements, copies of which were previously delivered to and approved by the Board.
 Estimated amounts have been developed using assumptions disclosed in plan notes.
-Working papers that document the reasonable assumptions and methods of estimation consistent with prudent budgetary practices have been prepared contemporaneously with the plan and will be maintained by the Corporation.

-The proposed plan is required to be submitted to the Corporation's Board for review no later than 90 days prior to the commencement of the Corporation's next fiscal year along with a certification by the Corporation's Co-Executive Directors attesting to the reasonableness of assumptions and methods of estimation used to prepare the plan in accordance with Part 203 of Title Two of the Official Compilation of Codes, Rules and Regulation of the State of New York.
+The Proposed Plan is required to be submitted to the Corporation's Board for review no later than 90 days before the commencement of the Corporation's next fiscal year along with a certification by the Corporation's Co-Executive Directors attesting to the reasonableness of assumptions and methods of estimation used to prepare the Plan in accordance with Part 203 of Title Two of the Official Compilation of Codes, Rules and Regulation of the State of New York.

-The proposed plan and certification are also required to be submitted to the Governor, Chairman and Ranking Minority Member of the Senate Finance Committee, and Chairman and Ranking Minority Member of the Assembly Ways and Means Committee not less than 90 days before commencement of the Corporation's fiscal year.
-In addition, the plan and certification must be posted on the Corporation's website and made available to the public for a period of not less than 45 days, at least 30 of which must be prior to approval by the Board, in no less than 5 convenient public places throughout the State.
+The Proposed Plan and certification are also required to be submitted to the Governor, Chairman and Ranking Minority Member of the Senate Finance Committee, Chairman and Ranking Minority Member of the Assembly Ways and Means Committee and the New York State Authorities Budget Office not less than 90 days before commencement of the Corporation's fiscal year.
+In addition, the Plan and certification must be posted on the Corporation's website and made available to the public for a period of not less than 45 days, at least 30 of which must be before approval by the Board, in no less than 5 convenient public places throughout the State.
 Additionally, the public inspection period must be not less than 60 days before commencement of the Corporation's fiscal year.
-A hard copy of the plan will be available for public review at the regional offices of the Office of the State Comptroller and the Office of the State Deputy Comptroller for the City of New York.
-See Appendix A for a listing of locations where the proposed plan can be viewed.
+A hard copy of the Plan will be available for public review at the regional offices of the Office of the State Comptroller and the Office of the State Deputy Comptroller for the City of New York.
+See Appendix A for a listing of locations where the Proposed Plan can be viewed.